Nursery - 3 & 4 Year Olds

-Once every 2 week when we do not have our Music Teacher visiting we have 'Muddy Mondays' where we go into our Echo Garden and wooded area or onto the field and take part in lots of outdoor focused activities.
+Each week the children engage in 'Muddy Mondays' where we go into our eco garden and wooded area or onto the field and take part in lots of outdoor focused activities.
 Please note that we do have a lot of outdoor learning taking place throughout the sessions, however Muddy Monday's are focused amounts of time set aside for outdoor learning.

 Healthy Eating / Snack time

 Our Children are taught about Healthy choices throughout the year.
 We always have a fruit and vegetable snack with milk or water during the session.
 The children are encouraged to try the fruit / vegetables which are on offer and these vary from day to day.

 Examples include...
 Apples, Pears, Banana's, Tomato's, Carrots, Raisins, Satsuma's.